Right-Beating Horizontal Nystagmus

 Dr. Purcell's work in vestibular neurophysiology has refined the recognition of nystagmus patterns produced by dislodged otoliths — guiding precision repositioning with the Epley and TRV chairs.

 Fast phase to the right.
-Classically seen with left peripheral vestibular hypofunction or right lateral canal excitation.
+Classically seen with left peripheral hypofunction or right lateral canal excitation.

 Fast phase to the left.
 Mirror counterpart — suggests right peripheral hypofunction or left lateral canal excitation.